Cracko298/CombinedAudioTool/README.md

        --gsid, get-soundid    [CombinedAudioPATH]                            > Gets all Sound Names/ID's and Dumps them to a *.txt File.
        --gssg, get-size-seg   [SegmentFilePATH]                              > Gets the size of a specific Segment Soundbank FSB File.
        --gs,   get-size       [SegmentOutFolderPATH]                         > Gets the size of all Segment Soundbank FSB Files.
+       --upd,  update                                                        > Updates From Current Version to the Latest Version of 'CATool.py'.
        --h,    help                                                          > Displays this Message.
 ```
 ### Help Message: